BakedVeg/portfolio/_posts/2023-8-14-HEMsLastVisitorFlowerAnimation.md

 <br>

-The top and bottom points are grouped for later, and the petal is bent into its recognizable shape.
+The top and bottom points are grouped for later and the petal is bent into its recognizable shape.

 <br>